Ceramide-1-Phosphate

 Other biosynthetic routes to ceramide-1-phosphate exist, as mice in which the CERK enzyme has been deleted have normal levels of the metabolite, and it has recently been demonstrated that diacylglycerol kinase ζ can phosphorylate ceramides.

 Catabolism: The reverse reaction to produce ceramide is accomplished by phosphatases, suggesting that ceramide and ceramide-1-phosphate are readily interconvertible in cells.
-Those enzymes to have been implicated include a specific ceramide-1-phosphate phosphatase, phosphatidate phosphohydrolase and the lysosomal acid sphingomyelinase.
+Those enzymes to have been implicated include a ceramide-1-phosphate phosphatase, phosphatidate phosphohydrolase and the lysosomal acid sphingomyelinase.

 2. Function

-Sphingolipid rheostat
+sphingolipid rheostat

 Ceramide-1-phosphate is a regulator of cell growth and survival and stimulates DNA synthesis and cell division in rat fibroblasts.
 Like sphingosine-1-phosphate, it is a potent inhibitor of apoptosis and a promoter of cell survival, and in macrophages, ceramide‑1-phosphate blocks apoptosis through inhibition of the enzyme acid sphingomyelinase, which generates the pro-apoptotic molecule ceramide.
 It also inhibits serine palmitoyltransferase, the main regulatory enzyme in the biosynthesis of long-chain bases and thence of ceramides.
 By inhibiting caspases and preventing DNA fragmentation in macrophages, it prevents apoptosis.
 Ceramide-1-phosphate in plasma is believed to have a role in the recruitment of stem/progenitor cells to damaged organs and may promote their vascularization with the potential to be used in regenerative medicine.
 Ceramides inhibit cell proliferation stimulated by this means by up-regulation of the lipid phosphate phosphatase that leads to dephosphorylation of ceramide-1-phosphate.

-Scottish thistleConversely, ceramide-1-phosphate has anti-inflammatory properties when produced in specific cell types or tissues in that it inhibits the release of pro-inflammatory cytokines and blocks activation of the pro-inflammatory transcription factor NF-κB and the formation of tumour necrosis factor α (TNFα), which if produced to excess can be contributors to the deleterious effects of septic shock.
+Scottish thistleConversely, ceramide-1-phosphate has anti-inflammatory properties when produced in some cell types or tissues in that it inhibits the release of pro-inflammatory cytokines and blocks activation of the pro-inflammatory transcription factor NF-κB and the formation of tumour necrosis factor α (TNFα), which if produced to excess can be contributors to the deleterious effects of septic shock.
 It thus again has the opposite effect to ceramides.
 It stimulates the migration of macrophages and increases their release of anti-inflammatory interleukin-10.
 Inhibition of acid sphingomyelinase and the subsequent reduction of ceramide levels by ceramide-1-phosphate production may be required for the resolution of inflammation and infection in the lung.
 The tick-borne bacterium Anaplasma phagocytophilum was found to elevate cellular levels of ceramide-1-phosphate to promote fragmentation of the Golgi to enable bacterial proliferation, conversion to the infectious form and thence severe infection.

 There is some evidence that ceramide-1-phosphate binds to and activates a plasma membrane receptor that is different from the receptors for sphingosine-1-phosphate, but this has not been fully characterized.
 As sphingosine-1-phosphate functions mainly via G-protein-coupled receptors, this is now believed to be true also for ceramide-1-phosphate, e.g., in macrophage migration, although the latter can act by binding directly to its target molecules such as phospholipase A2 (see above).
 A direct interaction with a receptor at the cell surface may not always occur, and although ceramide-1-phosphate added exogenously induces cellular responses in vitro, it is believed that some of these effects are a result of ceramide generated on the plasma membrane via hydrolysis of ceramide-1-phosphate.
 There are apparently contradictory effects during adipogenesis in that although ceramide kinase is upregulated during differentiation of pre-adipocytes into mature adipocytes, exogenous ceramide-1-phosphate reduces adipogenesis by acting through a putative Gi protein-coupled receptor.
 CERK may regulate the biogenesis of lipid droplets, and in relation to obesity, experiments with animal models have shown that deletion of this enzyme suppresses the inflammatory cytokines associated with high-fat diets and returns insulin signalling to normal.

 Ceramide-1-phosphate has a negative role in cancer development and metastasis.
 Both sphingosine-1-phosphate and ceramide-1-phosphate are potent chemo-attractants for a variety of cell types with effects upon the trafficking of normal and malignant cells, but especially of normal hematopoietic stem/progenitor cells.
-In particular, ceramide-1-phosphate has been shown to be involved in cancer cell growth, migration and survival, although it is not yet known whether it participates in inflammation-associated cancer.
+In particular, ceramide-1-phosphate has been shown to affect cancer cell growth, migration and survival, although it is not yet known whether it participates in inflammation-associated cancer.
 CERK is overexpressed in breast cancer and is associated with poor prognosis, and it is involved in the migration and invasion of cancer cells in the pancreas and lung.
 It is hoped that pharmacological control of this enzyme may inhibit or prevent cancer metastasis.
-In addition, it is possible that ceramide-1-phosphate secreted into plasma may trigger signalling cascades at the plasma membrane of cells and modulates the expression of genes involved in tumour promotion and dissemination.
+In addition, it is possible that ceramide-1-phosphate secreted into plasma may trigger signalling cascades at the plasma membrane of cells and modulates the expression of genes that favour tumour promotion and dissemination.

 3. Ceramide-1-Phosphate in Plants and Bacteria

 Phytoceramide-1-phosphate with 2-hydroxy fatty acids as the N-acyl constituents and phytosphingosine as the sphingoid base is formed in plant tissues, such as Arabidopsis thaliana, where it is generated from ceramide by a ceramide kinase (CERK/ACD5) and from the membrane constituents glycosylinositol phosphoceramides (mainly the species with two sugar residues) by non-specific phospholipase C3.
 In undamaged tissues, it is produced at such low levels that it is not easily measured in vivo.
-Ceramide kinase is not present in yeast.
+Ceramide kinase has not been detected in yeast.
 ACD11 is a CPTP homologue in A. thaliana that is a transporter for phytoceramide-1-phosphate and ceramide-1-phosphate but not for other plant sphingolipids.

 Phytoceramide-1-phosphate may be important for growth and for removal of excess ceramide to make plant more resistant to environmental stress such as the response to cold; phosphorylated ceramides accumulate rapidly if transiently upon cold shock treatment, and CERK/ACD5 promotes seed germination at low temperatures.
 Similarly, the balance between phytoceramide and phytoceramide-1-phosphate may be crucial in modulating the process of apoptosis in plants as the latter is believed to be pro-survival, but a ceramide-1-phosphate phosphatase that might convert ceramide-1-phosphate to ceramide has not yet been identified, and the mechanisms for signalling effects in plants have still to be identified.
 Arabidopsis mutants that lack ceramide kinase have impaired defence mechanisms and display spontaneous apoptosis.